Laguna (province): American colonial period

-American occupation

 By the end of the war, the entire country was occupied by American forces and was taken as a colony.
 The Taft Commission was established to govern the Philippines during the interim period, which appointed Juan Cailles as the provincial governor of Laguna.
 Act No. 83, or the Provincial Government Act, established a civilian government under American occupation.
 During this time, roads were built, schools were established, and in 1917, the Manila Railroad Company extended its line to Laguna as far as Pagsanjan.

 In 1903, the town of Muntinlupa became part of La Laguna and was annexed to the town of Biñan, but was later returned to the province of Rizal in 1905.

+Resistance against the American occupation continued in Laguna.
+Teodoro Asedillo organized peasants in Longos, Cavinti, Paete, and Sampaloc in Tayabas province under the Katipunan ng mga Anak-Pawis sa Pilipinas, a labor federation opposed to American colonization.
+Asedillo became a local legend in the area as a Robin Hood figure.
+A manhunt on Asedillo began in November 1935, eventually leading to his capture and execution.

+On May 2, 1935, members of the Sakdalista party in Cabuyao and nearby towns took over the municipal hall and church as part of a general uprising with the main goal of achieving immediate independence from the United States.
+Led by Salud Algabre, approximately 300 Sakdalistas occupied the town hall and church of Cabuyao.
+The uprising was quelled the next day after members of the Philippine Constabulary led by Governor Cailles clamped down on the Sakdalistas.
+50 Sakdalistas were killed with 22 suffering injuries.

-World War II
+Japanese occupation during the Second World War

 During the Japanese occupation of the Philippines (1942–1945), Laguna was a center of Filipino resistance despite the presence of Makapili collaborators.

 Marking's Guerrillas raided the Cine Lumban in Laguna in June 1942 in an attempt to free the 115 American POWs.
 Only one American was rescued, Corporal George Lightman of the 3rd Pursuit Squadron, because the ranking American captain ordered his men to stay where they were.
 The Japanese executed 10 American prisoners in retribution.

 The establishment of the military general headquarters and military camp bases of the Philippine Commonwealth Army and the Philippine Constabulary is a military unit organization was founded on January 3, 1942, to June 30, 1946, in the province of Laguna, and aided of the local military regular units of the Philippine Commonwealth Army 4th and 42nd Infantry Division and the Philippine Constabulary 4th Constabulary Regiment.
 Started the engagements of the Anti-Japanese Military Operations in Southern Luzon, Mindoro and Palawan from 1942 to 1945 against the Japanese Imperial forces.

 Beginning in 1945, attacks by the Filipino soldiers of the 4th, 42nd, 43rd, 45th, 46th and 47th Infantry Division of the Philippine Commonwealth Army, 4th Constabulary Regiment of the Philippine Constabulary and the recognized guerrillas against Japanese forces in Laguna increased in anticipation of the Liberation of the Philippines by joint Filipino & American forces.